Information for patients

 What are the risks and possible complications?

-This type of operation is very successful; however, there are risks you need to consider before you agree to the operation.
+This type of operation is usually very successful.
+However there are still some risks that you need to consider before you agree to the operation:

-- Some or all of your removed nail growing back.
-This can happen to less than 10 patients in every 100.1 Regrowth of your toenail may cause problems.
-If this happens the operation can be done again.
+- Some or all of your nail growing back.
+This can happen in less than 10 out of 100 people.1 Regrowth of your toenail may cause the same problem that led to surgery, however the surgery can be attempted again.

 - Phenol flare.
 This is a reaction to the chemical which is applied to your nail bed to stop the toenail growing back.
-It is rare but if it happens the skin at the base of your toe will be red, hot and may blister.
+It is rare, but if it does happen the skin at the base of your toe will be red, hot, and may blister.
 This should settle down during the healing process.

 - Delayed healing.
-Due to the use of phenol to destroy the nail bed, healing will be slow.
-Healing can take between 6-12 weeks.
-Although you will be told how long your wound should take to heal, delays in healing can occur.
+Due to the use of Phenol to stop the nail from growing back your healing will be slow.
+Healing can take between 6 to 12 weeks, but this could be further delayed.

 - Problems with local anaesthetic.
-A reaction to the local anaesthetic used to numb your toe is rare and can happen to less than 1 patient in every 10,000.1
+A reaction to the local anaesthetic used to numb your toe is rare.
+This could include an allergic reaction (1 in 10,000 patients), or seizures/fainting (less than 3 out of 100 patients).

 - Nerve damage.
 This is usually temporary but can be permanent.
 Care is taken to avoid damage to the nerves in your toe during the local anaesthetic and your operation.